 Why choose us?

-Since September 2014, we have welcomed primary aged children to their very own, purpose built setting within the college campus affectionately called ‘St Nicks ‘.
-The school opened its doors to pupils from Age 5 in September 2022, and will be opening a Reception class in September 2023.
+Since September 2014, we have welcomed primary aged children to their very own, purpose built setting within the college campus affectionately called ‘St Nicks ‘ for pupils aged 4-11.

-Here our lead teachers explains the character education focus of the school:
+Here our lead teachers explain the character education focus of the school:

 Pastoral Lead